AdobeDocs/campaign-web.es-ES/help/v8/landing-pages/create-lp.md

 >[!CAUTION]
 >
 >No puede mostrar ni editar páginas de destino creadas desde la consola del cliente (formularios web) en la interfaz de usuario web de Campaign.
-Obtenga más información en la [Documentación de la consola de Campaign](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html?lang=es){target="_blank"}.
+Obtenga más información en la [documentación de la consola de Campaign](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html?lang=es){target="_blank"}.

 <!--If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.
 You cannot delete a published landing page.
 To delete it, you must first unpublish it.-->